numpy/numpy/doc/neps/nep-0037-array-module.rst

 unique array types passed into ``get_array_module``, i.e., all arguments with an ``__array_module__`` attribute.

-The special method should either return an namespace with an API matching ``numpy``, or ``NotImplemented``, indicating that it does not know how to handle the operation:
+The special method should either return a namespace with an API matching ``numpy``, or ``NotImplemented``, indicating that it does not know how to handle the operation: